df49b9cd/Dixie/docs/development.md

 - `npm run build` – builds every workspace (TypeScript output lands in `dist/`).
 - `npm run test --workspace prettier-plugin-nika` – builds the plugin then executes Vitest (integration tests spawn the Roslyn host).
 - `dotnet build src/Nika.Host` – compiles the host and restores Roslyn dependencies.
+- `npm run build:host` – publishes ReadyToRun binaries for each RID, syncs them into `packages/prettier-plugin-nika/bin/`, and refreshes `manifest.json`.
-- `npm run demo` – formats all C# fixtures with the built plugin so you can quickly inspect the output.
+- `npm run demo` – formats all C# fixtures with the built plugin so you can quickly inspect the output (`NIKA_DEMO_TIMEOUT_MS` controls the per-file timeout).

 ## Telemetry & Logging

 - Set `NIKA_LOG_LEVEL=debug` to surface client/host debug logs.
-- Optional JSON telemetry can be enabled by exporting `NIKA_TELEMETRY_FILE=/tmp/nika-telemetry.log`; every format request appends a line with timing, diagnostics, and range metadata.
+- Optional JSON telemetry can be enabled by exporting `NIKA_TELEMETRY_FILE=/tmp/nika-telemetry.log`; every format request appends a line with timings, diagnostics, and range metadata.
+- Host binaries are validated during `npm install` by `scripts/postinstall.mjs`; set `NIKA_HOST_CACHE` to override where verified binaries are cached.
 - The host emits structured log notifications (level + context).
 When the process exceeds `NIKA_HOST_MEMORY_BUDGET_MB` (default 512MB) a warning is logged.

 ## VS Code Support